thomasdavis/backbonetutorials/_posts/2011-10-10-organizing-backbone-using-modules.md

 In the below example we configure Require.js to create shortcut alias to commonly used scripts such as jQuery, Underscore and Backbone.

-Due to the nature of these libraries implementations we actually have to load them in order because they each depend on each other existing in the global namespace(which is bad but is all we have to work with).
+Underscore.js and Backbone.js aren't AMD enabled so I have download the community managed repository versions which are.
+You can find them [here](https://github.com/amdjs)

 Hopefully if the AMD specification takes off these libraries will add code to allow themselves to be loaded asynchronously.
-Due to this inconvience the bootstrap is not as intuitive as it could be, I hope to solve this problem in the near future.
+Due to this inconvience the bootstrap is not as intuitive as it could be.

 We also request a module called "app", this will contain the entireity of our application logic.